rianders/poweringprojects/PITCHME.md

 ---
 ## Agenda for the day
-* Intuition Exercise
+* Intuition Exercises
+* Exploring leds
+* Exploring motors
+* Basic Electronic components in parallel and series
+* Learning about data sheets
-* Framing assignments and challenges
+* Framing assignments and challenges for students

 ---